Skip to Content

 Colorado Springs Legal Separation Lawyers

 When your marriage breaks down, you will be faced with many decisions.
 One of those is whether to initiate the process of divorce or opt for the alternative of a legal separation.
-While the majority of people divorce, some couples prefer to take the route of legal separation.
-The processes for both are similar except for the end result.
-The result of divorce is the return of being single and free to marry again while the result of legal separation is that you and your spouse are still married while living separate lives.
+While most people divorce, some couples prefer legal separation.

 Reach out to Aviso Law for a free phone consultation with a Colorado Springs legal separation attorney by contacting us online or at (719) 356-5552 today.